 Correlations of GMT and WFFC

-Over the last five decades the increase in fossil fuel consumption is dramatic and monotonic, steadily increasing by 227% from 3.5B to 11.5B oil equivalent tons.
-Meanwhile the GMT record from Hadcrut shows multiple ups and downs with an accumulated rise of 0.9C over 52 years, 6% of the starting value.
+Since 1965 the increase in fossil fuel consumption is dramatic and monotonic, steadily increasing by 218% from 146 to 463 exajoules.
+Meanwhile the GMT record from Hadcrut shows multiple ups and downs with an accumulated rise of 0.9C over 55 years, 7% of the starting value.

-The second graph compares to GMT estimates from UAH6, and HadSST3 for the satellite era from 1979 to 2017, a period of 38 years.
+The graph below compares WFFC to GMT estimates from UAH6, and HadSST3 for the satellite era from 1980 to 2020, a period of 40 years.

-In the satellite era WFFC has increased at a compounded rate of nearly 2% per year, for a total increase of 87% since 1979.
-At the same time, SST warming amounted to 0.44C, or 3.1% of the starting value.
-UAH warming was 0.58C, or 4.2% up from 1979.
-The temperature compounded rate of change is 0.1% per year, an order of magnitude less.
+In the satellite era WFFC has increased at a compounded rate of nearly 2% per year, for a total increase of 82% since 1979.
+At the same time, SST warming amounted to 0.52C, or 3.7% of the starting value.
+UAH warming was 0.7C, or 5% up from 1979.
+The temperature compounded rate of change is 0.1% per year, an order of magnitude less than WFFC.
 Even more obvious is the 1998 El Nino peak and flat GMT since.

 The climate alarmist/activist claim is straight forward: Burning fossil fuels makes measured temperatures warmer.
 The Paris Accord further asserts that by reducing human use of fossil fuels, further warming can be prevented.
 Those claims do not bear up under scrutiny.